PoxApp/Prototyping-Environment/README.md

 Quicklinks: [Documents](https://drive.google.com/drive/folders/1YpAaD8_mvSkpHuIvbIJmsb08GLVQt8iE?usp=sharing) | [OpenAPI Spec](https://covopen.github.io/CovQuestions/swagger/index.html)

-# CovQuestions
+# PoxApp Prototyping Enviroment

-This project provides a way to maintain and quickly adapt complex Questionnaires and their evaluation in mutliple languages and versions.
+This project provides a way to maintain and quickly adapt complex surveys and their evaluation in mutliple languages and versions.
 It also provides a javascript engine to run those Questionnaires in any environment, e.g. on a website, telephone-hotline or chatbot.

 ## Structure